zesk/zesk/README.md

 Zesk was written primarily by [Market Acumen, Inc.](https://marketacumen.com/?crsource=zesk-readme) and has been in use in commercial products since 2002 and written originally in PHP 4.

-Zesk has been refactored a few times and the good ideas were taken out of the original and improved.
-Inspired over the years by CodeIgniter, Kohana, Zend Framework, Drupal, Wordpress, Laravel, and Symfony, in addition to the work of many talented developers, including [Fabian Potencier](http://fabien.potencier.org/).
-Currently use [Doctrine](https://www.doctrine-project.org/) for the unerlying database and ORM framework.
+Zesk has been refactored several times and all good ideas were taken out of the original version and improved.
+Inspired over the years by other frameworks like CodeIgniter, Kohana, Zend Framework, Drupal, Wordpress, Laravel, and Symfony &mdash; in addition to the work of many talented developers &mdash; including [Fabian Potencier](http://fabien.potencier.org/).
+Currently use [Doctrine](https://www.doctrine-project.org/) for the underlying database and ORM framework.